Observing Nature in the City

 📅 If you live in the Boston area, join an EwA Urban Wildlife walk.

+First posted on August 21st, 2020.
 The photos of species in this article are biodiversity records from EwA citizen scientists Joe MacIndewar, Jennifer Clifford, and Claire O’Neill.
 Photos are licensed under Attribution-NonCommercial (CC BY-NC).
 The Emerald necklace map is public domain.

 Sharing is Caring Spread the Word!